dbrizard/elwaspatid/docs/auto_examples/plot_6_underHood.rst

 Two cases are considered:

 * :class:`Waveprop` considers a single rod (with section change);
-* :class:`WP2` considers several rods in contact (no section change within a rod with the actual way the rod is generated).
+* :class:`WP2` considers several rods in contact.

 :class:`Waveprop` was the first implementation from the work of Bacon 1993.
 It was kept as it allows faster testing of new features since the computation of the state of the bar is done internally, whereas this is done externally in the case of :class:`WP2` (see below :class:`Segment`).

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-29
+GENERATED FROM PYTHON SOURCE LINES 18-28

 .. code-block:: default